 The Kellogg Institute's Perspectives on World Politics speaker series brings to the University of Notre Dame distinguished political scientists to deliver a public lecture, interact with faculty, and lead a master class to offer their input on work by advanced doctoral students.

-This year, the theme of the series is Political Parties and Representation, addressing topics such as populism, the right of far-right parties, the evolving nature of party organizations, reactions to immigration, and erosion of the quality of democracy.
-Previous themes of the series were Political Economy (2016–17) and Political and Criminal Violence (2017-18).
+For 2019, the theme of the series is Political Parties and Representation, addressing topics such as populism, the right of far-right parties, the evolving nature of party organizations, reactions to immigration, and erosion of the quality of democracy.
+Previous themes of the series were Political Economy (2016–17) and Political and Criminal Violence (2017–18).

 2019 - Political parties and representation

 In Fall 2019, the Kellogg Institute will welcome Susan Stokes (Tiffany and Margaret Blake Distinguished Service Professor and Director of the Chicago Center on Democracy, University of Chicago) and Herbert Kitschelt (George V. Allen Professor of International Relations, Duke University.)

 spring 2018 – political and criminal violence